MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-5-General-Services-Administration/subchapter-H-Clauses-Forms/part-552-Solicitation-Provisions-Contract-Clauses/subpart-552.2-Text-Provisions-Clauses/section-552.238-81.md

 (b) During the contract period, the Contractor shall report to the Contracting Officer all price reductions to the customer (or category of customers) that was the basis of award.
 The Contractor's report shall include an explanation of the conditions under which the reductions were made.

-(c)(1) A price reduction shall apply to purchases under this contract if, after the date negotiations conclude, the Contractor -
+(c)(1) A price reduction shall apply to purchases under this contract if, after the date negotiations conclude, the Contractor—

 (i) Revises the commercial catalog, pricelist, schedule or other document upon which contract award was predicated to reduce prices;